nonoroazoro/vscode-syncing/README.md

     * **upload** `settings`, `locale`, `snippets`, `keybindings`, `extensions`.
     * **auto separate Mac and non-Mac**'s `settings` and `keybindings` (in case you have multiple devices).
-    * auto create new Gist if it doesn't exist.
+    * auto create new Gist if it is not found in remote.
-    * auto remove remote files that don't exist in local.
+    * auto remove remote files when they're removed in local.
-    * auto exclude unchanged settings (in order to speed up the synchronization).
+    * auto exclude unchanged settings (to speed up the synchronization).

 1. **Download** VSCode settings and extensions from Gist.

     * **always overwrite** local settings.
     * auto `install`, `update`, `remove` extensions.
-    * auto remove local files that don't exist in remote.
+    * auto remove local files when they're removed in remote.
     * you can leave out the `GitHub Personal Access Token` blank to `download settings from a public Gist` (and don't forget to add your own GitHub token before uploading your settings :grimacing:).